credibledoc/credible-doc/log-combiner-parent/log-combiner/README.md

 merged with configuration parameters.
 Else default configuration parameters will be used and files will be joined by last modification time.

-    java -jar log-combiner-1.0.4.jar /var/log/temp /var/log/combiner/three-app.properties
+    java -jar log-combiner-1.0.4.jar /var/log/temp /var/log/combiner/two-apps.properties
 In this case log files from the `/var/log/temp` folder will be merged.
-And the `/var/log/combiner/three-app.properties` configuration file will be used.
-In this case you should create the `three-app.properties` file in the `/var/log/combiner/` folder.
+And the `/var/log/combiner/two-apps.properties` configuration file will be used.
+In this case you should create the `two-apps.properties` file in the `/var/log/combiner/` folder.

 ## Arguments description
 * `log-combiner-1.0.4.jar` (mandatory) is an executable jar file.
 Latest release is located on the Maven Central Repository.